fct_*

 factorsUse ordered() when the order is meaningful and should be

-preserved as an ordered factor.
+preserved as an ordered to_factor.

 ratings = ordered(